|2015 Season - Average||290||1354||10||40||371||3||0|

 Our premium game includes customization of scoring and rules, exclusive news and roster tools, and much more.
 PLAY NOW

 Use your skill and Fantasy talent to win up to $5,000 in cash prizes.
-Choose a league based on your level.
-Entry fee applies.
 PLAY NOW

 Rank Among Leaders

 Packers RB Eddie Lacy on dropping weight: 'I'm cool'

 |(6/3/15) Packers running back Eddie Lacy is an intimidating figure.
 The team lists him generously at 230 pounds, which makes people wonder how long can a running back that big keep up in the NFL.
 Lacy's not worried about that, nor does he mind his weight, per the Journal Sentinel.

 "I'm cool," Lacy said after asked about the possibility of dropping some weight.

 Lacy, unlike some of his teammates, took the offseason to simply rest the wear and tear off his body from last year's punishment.

 "It took my body a long time," Lacy said.
 "For all the hits and stuff to go away.
 Resting definitely helps and after that I got after it a little bit."

 Lacy rushed for 1,139 yards and nine touchdowns last season.